Sample Half-day Unconscious Bias Training

 Real-Life Implications of Diversity & Inclusion on Recruitment

 The following segment is a reflection on the previous material and facilitates a difficult conversation about the implications of creating a recruitment process that is designed to intentionally disrupt implicit and cultural bias, and encourages the hiring of under-represented groups.
-Beginning with opening comments submitted online, this session might include:
+Beginning with opening comments submitted online, this session addresses:

-How to look for values-alignment, but remain open to difference.
+How to look for values-alignment (sometime referred to as “fit”), but remain open to difference.

 Systemic Change Toward Greater Inclusion in the Recruitment (or Advancement) Pathway